rust-lang/rust/text/1681-macros-1.1.md

     let source = input.to_string();

     // Parse `source` for struct/enum declaration, and then build up some new
-    // source code representing representing a number of items in the
+    // source code representing a number of items in the implementation of
-    // implementation of the `Double` trait for the struct/enum in question. let source = derive_double(&source);
+    // the `Double` trait for the struct/enum in question. let source = derive_double(&source);

     // Parse this back to a token stream and return it